 This month I am doing a short, weekly series on Natural Homemaking.
 You can check out the first post here.

-Having three kids who love the outdoors and love to help me in the garden and with the chickens is a blessing.
-I am so thankful that I don’t have to coerce them outside after dinner every night.
-However, the flip side is that, pretty much daily, we have three little ones who need a long bath every night.
-With dirty little bodies x 3 going into our bathtub, the ring around the tub can get pretty heinous.
+Having a family that loves the outdoors and loves to help me in the garden and with the chickens is a blessing.
+I am so thankful that I don’t have to coerce everyone outside after dinner every night.
+However, the flip side is that, pretty much daily, everyone needs a long bath every night.
+With all the use in the bathtub, the ring around the tub can get pretty heinous.

 Homemade Soft Scrub